romilly/aplers-pi-guide/manuscript/Appendix-A.md

 The power source is usually an appropriate mains adapter, but any 5v power source will do so long as it can supply enough current.
 Most robots use LiPo batteries or rechargeable NiMH cells to power their motors and their Pi.

-The minimal configuration requires that the Pi already has working software installed.
+This minimal configuration requires that the Pi already has working software installed.
 You *can* configure a headless Pi from scratch over a network using another computer, but the process is more complex and is harder to trouble-shoot.